 William (“Pat”) Huttenbach grew up in Atlanta, Georgia, before receiving his B.A. from Rice University in 1992.

 Pat began law school in 1994 by attending South Texas College of Law, and in his first year, he received the top grade in five of ten classes.
 In 1996, he clerked for the Honorable Lynn Bradshaw-Hull in the Harris Civil County Court at Law No. 3.
 Pat graduated from the University of Houston Law Center magna cum laude in 1997.
 He currently is a litigation attorney concentrating on civil matters at Hirsch & Westheimer, P.C.
+In 2020, he was named to the Texas Super Lawyers list published annually by Thomson Reuters based on surveys of the more than 55,000 attorneys across the state who have been licensed to practice for five years or more.
+Being named to a category of Super Lawyer belongs to only the top 5 percent of Texas attorneys in more than 60 practice areas.
+He has been named to the “Super Lawyers” list in 2020 in the area of Banking Law.
 Pat has been recognized as a Houston “Top Lawyer” in the area of business law (Houstonia Magazine 2013 and 2015).
 In 2014, Pat joined the Business Law Section for the State Bar of Texas UCC Committee as a vice chair, which is currently revising commentary for Articles 3, 4 and 9 of the Texas Uniform Commercial Code.
 He also served as the Chair for the 2014 Texas Bankers Association Legal Conference.
 Pat also serves on the Board of Directors of the Texas Association of Banking Counsel (the “TABC”).
 In 2017, he was nominated for and accepted the position of Vice President of the Board of Directors for the TABC.
 Pat is rated AV by Martindale and Hubbell, and a 10.0 (Superb) by AVVO.

 If banks have a depository operations issue, Pat has handled several hundred cases regarding same.
 He has successfully defended banks from lawsuits totaling over $100,000,000.
 He has answered over 210 lawsuits involving UCC sections 3, 4 and/or 4A issues.
 He has also personally answered over 2,000 garnishment lawsuits.
 Pat has been asked to be an expert witness on issues concerning UCC sections 3, 4 and 4A.
 Pat has written numerous articles on banking topics, and has given numerous speeches, including speeches on how to better protect banks in litigation through updated deposit agreements.
 He has also given UCC update speeches and given speeches on other UCC issues.
 Pat also routinely handles many other types of lawsuits against banks including lender liability claims, FCRA claims, FDCPA claims, Texas Finance Code claims, and other alleged wrongful debt collection claims, and Pat has handled many disputes concerning construction lending litigation.